Irony – Definition, Meaning And Examples

 A young couple, Della and Jim, can’t afford Christmas gifts for each other.
 Della desperately sells her long, beautiful hair to a wig-maker to buy Jim a platinum fob chain for his beloved pocket watch.
 Unknowingly of this, Jim sells his prized pocket watch to buy ornate hair combs for Della, as she has wished for them for a long time.

 The situational irony comes to light when they exchange gifts on Christmas.
-They have each angrye their gift pointless by selling their cherished items necessary for their gifts to each other.
+They have each made their gift pointless by selling their cherished items necessary for their gifts to each other.
 Essentially, their actions caused the opposite effect of their intentions, resulting in an unexpected outcome.

 Types of situational ironic context